fgrotto/acs/README.md

 TODO:

 - [ ] Understand the problem with Compliance control
+- [ ] Investigate in a better way the force architectures joints/operational meaning (where is the env/ the force applied)
 - [ ] Check again Admittance and Impendance to figure out improvements
+- [ ] Impedance control is slow due to lots of pinv ed numerical problems with orientations
 - [ ] Understand a bit better force control architectures
 - [ ] Complete the report with all the control architectures
 - [ ] Implement the model linearization and report it
 - [ ] Check again all the assignment before the exam
+- [ ] Complete reports with all images/scenarios and check kinematics
+- [ ] Adaptive check why it doesn't work with sin wave function and it doesn't keep the estimation